 5 Walking Poles

-Nordic walking (walking with Nordic poles) gets almost all the muscles of your body involved – 90% of your body’s muscles.
-Using Nordic poles engages your arm, shoulder, and back muscles, increases heart rate and strengthens the upper body.
+Nordic walking (walking with Nordic poles) gets almost all the muscles of your body involved – 90% of your body’s muscles.15 Using Nordic poles engages your arm, shoulder, and back muscles, increases heart rate and strengthens the upper body.16

 Nordic walking sticks are super easy to use and decrease stress on the ankle, knee and hip joints.
-If you are the sociable type, there are Nordic walking clubs all over North America and Europe.
+If you like to exercise in groups, there are Nordic walking clubs all over North America and Europe.19

 6 Pump Your Arms